You’ll dig ancient animal history in Vernal, Utah.

 In Vernal, Utah, locals like to brag the town was established 150,000,000 years ago.

-From there, head 13 miles north of Vernal on 191 to Red Fleet State Park where you can walk a 1.5-mile trail (made more challenging by its up-and-down terrain) to 200-million-year-old dinosaur tracks.
+But don't miss Red Fleet State Park 13 miles north of Vernal on Hwy.
+191 where you can walk an up-and-down, 1.5-mile trail to 200-million-year-old dinosaur tracks.
 Go early in the morning or later afternoon as the tracks are difficult to see when the sun is directly above you.
-There’s great camping here, and the park rents kayaks, canoes and paddleboards to explore the Red Fleet Reservoir.
+There’s camping here, and the park rents kayaks, canoes and paddleboards to explore the Red Fleet Reservoir.

-Want in on the local food scene?
 Head to Betty’s Cafe, 416 W. Main St., for a reasonably-priced breakfast.
-For dinner, head downtown to the Vernal Brewing Co. for craft beer and a gastro pub menu.
-You’ll notice the beers are named after area attractions like Little Hole Lager [a boat takeout in the Green River] and Allosaurus Amber.
+For craft beer and a gastro pub menu, head to Vernal Brewing Co.
+Beers are named after area attractions like Little Hole Lager [a Green River boat takeout] and Allosaurus Amber.

 For more information: